benegripe/CodeForces/README.md

-Solution of the problem in the site https://www.codeforces.com using python 2.7
+My solutions of the problem in the site https://www.codeforces.com using python 2.7